greentic-ai/greentic-secrets/README.md

 - CI publishes only crates whose new version isn’t yet on crates.io (in dependency order) and creates a GitHub Release.
 - To validate before tagging, open a PR and check **“Check crates (package dry-run)”**.
 - To publish one crate manually (e.g., a provider), use the **“Publish one crate”** workflow from the Actions tab.
+- You can automate the bump/tag/push flow with `scripts/release.sh X.Y.Z`, which runs `cargo workspaces version`, dry-run packaging, regenerates `CHANGELOG.md`, and pushes the release tag.

 Make sure the repository has the `CARGO_REGISTRY_TOKEN` secret set (crates.io → Account → New token).